vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 While formally this method is best used for understanding large, complex high-level processes, the general principles and grammar of `Process Modelling` have been adopted successfully to discover or validate workflows and pipelines at much smaller scales and through existing systems.

 The output from these workshops can be used to discover, validate or design software that supports an end-to-end business process.
-Engineers can see this as an algorithmic  model (as opposed to Object Oriented) of the problem space.
+Engineers can see this as an algorithmic model of the problem space, as opposed to an Object Oriented model that you might get from UML.

 ### Sample Agenda & Prompts -
 #### Prerequisites: